zsfelber/nodejs-browscap/README.md

 # Impl

 Implemented in typescript.
 It is initializing a fast internal grammar search tree, it takes a few second.
-Metadata is kept in memory afterwards, searching algorithm is very efficient.
-Database consists of 446k pattern records, and any requested sample is matching against each.
+Metadata is kept in memory afterwards, searching algorithm is quite efficient.
+Database consists of 446k pattern records, and any requested sample is being matched against each (no losing heuristics applied, eg greedy matching).
 On my desktop env:

 ```
 Valid: 10084 / 10339 98%